ludotosk/university-projects/README.md

 We decide to perform **Topic Modeling**, **Frequency Analysis**, **Keyword Extraction** and **Sentiment Anlysis**.

 Notebooks are coming, I need to clean the cells output and add explanations.
+In the meantime you can take a look on the [report](https://github.com/ludotosk/university-projects/blob/main/social-media-analytics/SMA%20Report.docx.pdf) that we have made.